(Links in this article are not all to Christian sites. And some sites I link to here may be NSFW.)

 Consent – enthusiastic, informed, ongoing – should be an aspect of loving others as yourself.
 Enthusiastic consent means that if A pressures B into something that B hates, A is unethical.
 Informed consent means that if C said yes, under a wrong impression of what D wanted to do, (s)he did not consent to D’s act.
 Ongoing consent means you have the right to change a “yes” to a “no” – and your partner may not ignore it.

 If you want them to stay virgins pre-marriage, why teach consent to teens?
-For one thing, it clearly says who is to blame.
-The rapist.
+For one thing, it clearly says who is to blame when consent is violated: The rapist.
 Nobody else.
 Secondly, consent is only incompatible with virginity until marriage if taught the way the young Libby Anne did: Everything inside the consent box = good, everything outside the consent box = bad.
-But instead of her understanding, non-consent is one thing which is sexually very bad – it makes the act rape.
-But a consensual act can be bad for other ethical reasons.
+But in addition to her knowledge that non-consent is bad, a consensual act can still be bad for other ethical reasons.

 A good view of consent also teaches teens to be wary of abusive people in general.
 Partners with controlling natures, who cannot take “no” for an answer, do not respect consent.
 A bad view of consent (“everything consented to is okay”), however, helps abusers: The abuser will say that the partner consented and cannot withdraw consent (the opposite of ongoing consent), s/he will pressure and coerce the abused partner into “consent”, usually while there is a power imbalance, s/he will say it is okay to hurt and degrade a partner and make her – or him – unhappy (the opposite of enthusiastic consent) as the partner consented.
 (Here is an example of a woman who was traumatized and purposefully emotionally triggered by pornographers but who claims she “consented”.
 Consent does not mean that abusers like this do no wrong.)